chaostoolkit-incubator/community-playground/superpower/README.md

 Our application makes two promises to users:

-* each time you come back to it, you will get the same superpower (you can turn from hero to vilain suddenly)
+* each time you come back to it, you will get the same superpower (you can turn from hero to villain suddenly)
 * the latency to receive your superpower should be under a second

 Our experiments will keep those promises in mind to understand how failures